 The number of distracted-driving incidents decreases as drivers get older.
 However, the 70-and-older group had five more fatalities due to distracted driving than drivers in their 60s.

 Distracted-driving laws by state

-Below, we've outlined the distracted-driving laws across the U.S. No state bans cellphone use for all drivers, but 37 states have banned cellphones for novice drivers and 23 have banned them for school bus drivers.
+Below, we've outlined the distracted-driving laws across the U.S. Virginia is the only state to ban cellphone use for all drivers, however 37 states have banned cellphones for novice drivers and 23 have banned them for school bus drivers.
 Additionally, 48 states ban texting while driving.
 Missouri and Montana are the only states that don't ban this behavior.